 Besides providing you with eggs and meat, the guinea fowl treat strangers as an unwelcome visitor.
 They are fearless and will take on dogs, cats, people and even snakes.
 They surround their prey as a flock and attack.

 They are also wonderful for pest control around the garden eating insects especially ticks.
 Be warned though, they are noisy!
 This noise can be continual, and unless you can tune it out, it may drive you crazy.

 Llamas As Protection

 Llamas can protect your livestock from animals such as foxes, coyotes, or stray dogs. llamas may look comical but are an excellent choice to watch over other animals.
 In certain places, such as Britain and America, people are using llamas as protection for their sheep and goat herds.
 The owners will place the llama in the same field as the sheep or goats where the llama will stand guard, protecting the herd as if it were its own offspring.
 Gelded males work out the best as a protector of the herd.
 The height of a fully grown llama can be 5'5"- 6 '(1.7-1.8m) tall and weigh between 280-450lbs (130-200kilos).
 They will chase, then rear up onto their hind legs to scare or stamp on the intruder.

 Parrots as Security

-Here in Brazil, I have had a small free-flying cactus parakeet.
+Here in Brazil, I had a small free-flying cactus parakeet.
 Every time we had someone arrive it would fly to my shoulder.
 Some people it had no problem with and yet others it would attack.
 Although he was small, a bird flying in someone's face is frightening and is enough of a deterrent to create a distraction helping you to either get away or fight back.

 Other animals as protection